ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 When a CMW is used to carry Evidence for composite or layered attestation of a single device, all components within the CMW must be cryptographically bound to prevent an attacker from replacing Evidence from a compromised device with Evidence from a non-compromised device.
 The protection of authenticity and integrity
 MUST be provided by the attestation technology.
 For additional security considerations related to collections, refer to {{seccons-coll}}.

-### Relation to EAT `submods`

-EAT submods ({{Section 4.2.18 of -rats-eat}}) provide a facility for aggregating attestation that has built-in security and will be suitable for some of the same attestation Evidence use cases covered by CMW collections.
-However, compared to CMW collections, EAT submods are limited in two ways:

-1. EAT {{-rats-eat}} allows carrying non-EAT-formatted types by augmenting the $EAT-CBOR-Tagged-Token socket or the $JSON-Selector socket.
-However, these need to be specified in subsequent standard documents updating the EAT specification,
-2. Their top-down structure does not align well with the bottom-up approach layered attesters use to build the chain of trust, making them not ideal for modelling layered attestation.

 ### CMW Collections' role in composite Attester topology